wp-plugins/key4ce-osticket-bridge/readme.txt

 - Fix: If not logged in to Wordpress it will redirect you to the Wordpress login (works with Theme my login plugin)

 == Upgrade Notice ==
+= 1.2.1 =
+Emergency update: Javascripts where infected please update asap.
+Our appologies for the inconvenience

 = 1.2.0 =
 Multiple new and convenient features, Attachments, signatures and more.